wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes.md

 - The Wazo Client and `xivo-ctid` have been removed.
 - `wazo-dird` is now configured using its REST API.
 The previous configuration files have been removed and a new profile `default` is now created for each new tenant.
-- `Entity concept has been replaced by `Tenant`.
-The previous concept was not completely sealed and we have fixed it with the `tenanti`.
+- Entity concept has been replaced by `Tenant`.
+The previous concept was not completely sealed and we have fixed it with the `tenant`.

   - Existing devices are migrated automatically to the tenant of their first associated line.
 If a device is in autoprov mode, it will be migrated to the default tenant.
 See